opencv/opencv/modules/core/doc/operations_on_arrays.rst

     :param flags: Operation flags.

         * **SVD::MODIFY_A** Use the algorithm to modify the decomposed matrix.
-It can save some space and speed-up processing a bit.
+It can save space and speed up processing.

         * **SVD::NO_UV** Use only singular values.
 The algorithm does not compute  ``u``  and  ``vt``  matrices.